Explore

 The Caucasus sit at a crossroads of mountain cultures, borderlands, towers, glaciers, and high routes.
 Their story is one of big relief, layered history, and mountain movement that feels both culturally rich and physically serious.

-That is why the Caucasus still need to be read through exposure, altitude, route commitment, and how fast support can thin out once the terrain steepens.
+That is why the Caucasus still require attention to exposure, altitude, route commitment, and how fast support can thin out once the terrain steepens.

-This is the broad year read for Caucasus Mountains.
-Use it to see when the place opens out, when it tightens up, and when the same destination starts asking for a different style of trip.
+This is the broad year overview for Caucasus Mountains.
+Use it to see when the place becomes easier, when it becomes more limited, and when it starts asking for a different style of trip.